 Once we returned home, we would spread out a plastic sheet and divide up the fireworks between us.
-We would then each set aside some crackers to be given to our maid servant’s children and a smaller packet to be saved for the Tulsi puja that would be celebrated a few weeks after Diwali.
+We would then each set aside some crackers to be given to our domestic help’s children and a smaller packet to be saved for the Tulsi puja that would be celebrated a few weeks after Diwali.
 The crackers would then be wrapped in a plastic sheet and stored in an old school bag on our balcony Each weekend, they would be pulled out and placed in the sun ostensibly to dry them out but really for us to admire longingly.

 As Diwali neared, my mother would embark on a “Diwali Cleaning” spree.
 Also, aromas of sweets and savory snacks would fill the air as she made “Kare oondo” (laddus), Chakkulis and so on.
 The sense of anticipation would build up each day and conversations with friends would revolve around plans for the big day.
 We would keep our fingers crossed and hope that the rain gods would cooperate.
 There is nothing more crushing to a young boy’s soul than a damp Diwali.

 The day before Diwali would be the “cops and robbers/chor-police” day.
 The neighborhood kids would split up into two teams, with one group being the robbers ,and the other group, the policemen.
 The robbers would go off to hide while the policemen searched for them.
 We lived in Kumara Park, where the houses were so close to each other that you could start at the beginning of the street and by jumping over compound walls or by climbing over low balconies, make it to the other end of the street or to the parallel street.
 The fun was not in hiding, the fun was in shooting at each other and smelling the acrid smoke.
-You could be Raj Kumar, Amitabh Bachan or Clint Eastwood…depending on your taste and the movies you watched.
+You could be Raj Kumar, Amitabh Bachchan or Clint Eastwood…depending on your taste and the movies you watched.

 We would return home after the game to find the bathroom cleaned.
 The taps and vessels in the house were also cleaned, polished and adorned with small garlands of marigolds.
 It was the “filling of water” ceremony – a throwback to older times when water was stored in a large vessel that was heated with firewood – the primary means of heating water for bathing.
 We would apply oil to our bodies and then have a bath.
 We could not wait to start lighting our crackers and there would be an informal competition to be amongst the first ones.

 My brother and I would wake up at about 4:30 am to try to be the first ones on the street.
 After that first cracker, our friends would slowly start streaming in.
 We would burst crackers till about 7 am and then head back home for breakfast.
-We would usually have “Khotto” and a variety of sweets.
+We would usually have “Khotto” (steamed rice dumplings wrapped in jackfruit leaves) and a variety of sweets.
 The tradition is to don new clothes for Diwali, I don’t recall if we followed it every year.
 Throughout the day, boys and girls in rags would wander through the streets looking for the odd firecracker that failed to combust.
 This bounty would be their celebration for Diwali.
 When I reflect on those days, it saddens me to think of these children but growing up in India at that time, we were unfortunately inured to these sights.
 I remember handing over the odd “Kudre pataki” to some of these kids.
 I was selfish no doubt in sharing the firecracker that was the lowest on the totem pole of firecrackers, but they accepted them gratefully.
 We were literally burning money when I come to think of it now.
 There was a dark side to our celebrations too.
 The fireworks that we lit were manufactured in places like Sivakasi where young boys and girls were employed.
 Every now and then, a fire at one of these factories would maim or kill children.
 While I was aware of these facts, at least at that age, I continued to light firecrackers.